 Apples are also a good source of antioxidants, vitamin C, and fiber.
 Just be sure not to skip the skin, which contains much of the fruit's nutritional benefits.

 Although they're best known for containing potassium, bananas are also a great source of resistant starch, a type of starch that's important for weight loss.
 Your body digests resistant starch slowly—helping you feel full for longer—while simultaneously encouraging your liver to switch to fat-burning mode.
-And no need to wait for them to become completely ripe; bananas actually contain more of this calorie-torching ingredient when they're still a little green.
+No need to wait for a banana to become completely ripe.
+Bananas actually contain more of this calorie-torching ingredient when they're still a little green.

-Even more reasons to add a bunch to your shopping cart: Bananas can help regulate blood pressure, ease digestive problems, replenish nutrients after a workout, and may even help prevent strokes in older women.
+Even more reasons to add a bunch to your shopping cart: Bananas can help regulate blood pressure, ease digestive problems, and replenish nutrients after a workout.

 Black beans are a member of the pulse family, a food group that's been shown to help burn calories, reduce belly fat, and curb appetite.
 Just one cup of black beans packs 15 grams of protein without the saturated fat you often find in other high-protein sources, such as red meat.

 "Black beans work great in both savory and sweet dishes," says Sass.
 "You've probably had black bean soup, but you can also make black bean brownies or whip them into puddings and smoothies."